The Crypto Trading Starter Kit

 Open a Free Demo AccountMarket Makers vs. AMMs: Understanding Centralized vs. Decentralized Liquidity

 The distinction between traditional market makers and Automated Market Makers (AMMs) identifies a shift from order-book matching to algorithmic liquidity pools governed by smart contracts.
 Centralized exchanges (CEXs) rely on professional market makers who manually manage inventory, place specific price quotes, and adjust their positions based on real-time market conditions and risk assessment.
-Decentralized exchanges (DEXs) operate through AMMs where any user identifies as a ‘Liquidity Provider,’ depositing asset pairs into pools and earning fees whenever traders swap through that pool.
+Decentralised exchanges (DEXs) operate through automated market makers, where any user can act as a ‘Liquidity Provider’, depositing asset pairs into pools and earning fees whenever traders swap through that pool.
 The AMM mechanism operates via the x*y=k formula, which verifiably determines prices algorithmically based on the ratio of assets in the pool rather than through human decision-making.
 For comprehensive AMM mechanics, What is Automated Market Maker (AMM) in Crypto?
 Definition and Mechanics explains how these systems achieve price discovery without traditional market makers.

 Impermanent loss reveals the primary risk AMM liquidity providers face, when asset prices diverge significantly, LPs experience losses even as they earn trading fees, which creates an asymmetry that traditional market makers hedge through derivatives.
 In 2026, hybrid trends identify a convergence where professional market makers now operate within DEX pools (Uniswap V3 concentrated liquidity) using the same inventory management and hedging techniques they employ on CEXs.
-The regulatory landscape adds another distinction; CFTC: Regulatory Guidance on Off-Exchange Commodity Transactions identifies US regulatory oversight that applies differently to traditional market makers versus DEX liquidity providers, which remains an evolving area of 2026 compliance frameworks.
+The regulatory landscape adds another distinction.
+In the European Union, the Markets in Crypto-Assets Regulation brings crypto-asset service providers, including firms operating trading platforms and dealing on own account, inside an authorisation regime.
+Liquidity provided by anonymous depositors into an on-chain pool sits outside that perimeter, and how the two are treated relative to each other is still developing.

 Essential Risk Management for Professional Market Making